Curriculum- History/Social Science - Subject Guide

 The Education Resources Information Center (ERIC) database has abstracts of articles from over 775 journals.
 ERIC also indexes education research in books and contains a massive collection of ERIC documents, with full text online or in microfiche.
 (Univ. of Hartford has micro going back to 1980).

-Note that a number of ERIC database full-text articles are currently unavailable.
-The Education Resources Information Center is working to restore access to these documents.
-If you would like to request a PDF to be returned online, please email ERICRequests@ed.gov with the record number, title, and link.
+Note: A number of ERIC database full-text articles are currently unavailable because of some pre-2005 documents having personally identifiable information.
+ERIC is working to restore access to these documents.
+If you would like to request a PDF to be returned online, please fill out the Request a PDF form on the ERIC website.

 Essay & General Literature Index Retrospective